matter-labs/zksync-web-era-docs/docs/api/python/getting-started.md

     deploy_contract_create()

 ```
-## Deploying a contract with Create2
+## Deploy a smart contract with Create2

 Using the [CREATE2](https://eips.ethereum.org/EIPS/eip-1014) opcode gives you the ability to predict the address where a contract will be deployed, without ever having to do so, hence improving user onboarding.